Let’s see how some eCommerce predictions have been coming along.

 Now that a third of the year has gone by, let’s explore how some of the big brands have applied them in their campaigns.

 1. The consumer becomes the new content marketer

 More brands will aggregate photos, videos and other content from consumers and repurpose them for marketing campaigns.

 Brands have been coming up with campaigns that center around audience participation, either in competitions, or to spread awareness for a cause.

 OREO’s #Cookiethis vs #Cremethat campaign:

-In February 2013, Oreo organised a ‘cookie vs creme’ campaign to commemorate their 100th anniversary.
+In February 2013, Oreo organized a ‘cookie vs creme’ campaign to commemorate its 100th anniversary.
 Fans were invited to tag photos on Instagram with either the #cookiethis or #cremethat hashtags.
 These pictures would then be immortalized by artists working with Oreo’s cookie and creme materials.
 It gave fans a tangible, exciting takeaway from participating, which elicited many, many contributions. [learn more]

 #Nomakeupselfie for Cancer Research UK:

 An interesting campaign saw supporters post au naturel photos of themselves and donating £3 to Cancer Research UK.
 The campaign raised £8 million for clinical trials. [learn more]